Advertiser Disclosure

 How much is a credit card cash advance fee?

 The cash advance fee for a credit card is usually either $10 or 5% of the cash advance — whichever is greater.
-This will vary based on your specific card, so check your cardholder agreement for more information.
+This varies by card, so check your cardholder agreement for more information.

-How to get cash from a credit card without a PIN?
+How can I get cash from a credit card without a PIN?

-You must have a PIN to get cash using your credit card.
-You can also request convenience checks from your bank or go in person to a physical location of your card issuer (such as Chase).
+You must have a personal identification number to get cash using your credit card.
+You can also request convenience checks from your bank or visit a card issuer’s branch, such as a Chase bank location.

 Christy Rodriguez's image